About Me

 After this working experience, I was introduced to Slackware, Fedora, and SUSE Linux distros with an extremely multidisciplinary and highly qualified team of 6–8 people.
 Some of them became my best friends.
 Over the next few years, I was able to develop in other languages that I liked such as JavaScript, TypeScript, Python, and Scala.

-In the software development area, we cannot always have the option to work with top-notch projects, and due to some situations, I have had to develop a generalist approach.
-This characteristic led me to deal with managers, directors, and stakeholders very early on.
-That gave me opportunities to think more critically, and it stood out in my communication — both written and oral.
+In the software development field, we don’t always have the opportunity to work on top-notch projects, and due to certain circumstances, I’ve had to develop a generalist approach.
+This trait led me to interact with managers, directors, and stakeholders very early in my career.
+It gave me opportunities to think more critically, and it also helped me stand out in both written and verbal communication.

 I have been working with activities related to software development and architecture of middleware components, navigating between the areas of technology, application, and solution architectures.
 I hope to bring some of these experiences here!
 I hope to contribute a little to anyone who wants to overcome day-2 challenges.